chess-boards_westmountmag

 For instance, some people believe that you must analyze the present carefully, anticipate changes in your market or industry, and, from this, plan how you’ll succeed in the future.

-Meanwhile, others think that the future is just too difficult to predict, and they prefer to evolve their strategies organically.
+Meanwhile, others think the future is just too difficult to predict and prefer to evolve their strategies organically.

 Experts say that strategy determines the direction and scope of an organization over the long term, and that it should determine how resources should be configured to meet the needs of markets and stakeholders.